Jets' Moore returns, will play after trade request last week - WHIZ News

 “Umm, I don’t know.
 I didn’t ask,” Saleh said with a laugh.

-NOTES: Newly acquired James Robinson was practicing with the team, but Saleh said his availability for Sunday’s game would be determined as the week goes on as the former Jaguars running back learns the playbook.
+NOTES: Newly acquired James Robinson practiced, but Saleh said his availability for Sunday’s game would be determined as the week goes on as the former Jaguars running back learns the playbook.
 He’s expected to complement Michael Carter in the Jets’ backfield to help replace rookie Breece Hall, who suffered a season-ending torn ACL on Sunday.
-“Obviously, losing Breece is a big blow, but James Robinson is a pretty good football player, too,” Saleh said.
+“Obviously, losing Breece is a big blow, but James Robinson is a pretty good football player, too,” Saleh said. … WR Corey Davis (knee) and DE John Franklin-Myers (illness) didn’t practice. … LT Duane Brown (shoulder), DE Jermaine Johnson (ankle), LB Quincy Williams (ankle) and S Ashtyn Davis (hamstring) were limited.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL